zgypa/gnucash_fincen114/README.md

 ## Contributing

+- Look at issues in the [Issues section of the GitHub repo](https://github.com/zgypa/gnucash_fincen114/issues).
 - Please commit pull request for changes.
-- Look at issues in the